joe7575/minecart/README.md

 10. Check the cart state via the chat command: /mycart <num>
     '<num>' is the cart number
-11. Drop items into the Minecart and punch the cart to start it, or "sneak+click" the Minecart to get the items back
+11. Drop items into the Minecart and punch the cart to start it, or "sneak+click" the Minecart to get cart and items back
-12. Dig the empty cart with a second "sneak+click" (as usual)

 Hopper